zean7760/ZelikaAnchipolovskaya_MAD/README.md

 # Mobile App development
-## Projects include work done in IOS and Android
+Projects include work done in IOS and Android
-Projects done for IOS were wrtten in Swift, and projects done for Android were written in Java
+## Languages
+- IOS  apps in Swift
+- Android apps in Java